runingday/English.github.io/esop_fables/chapter1.md

 >"What do you mean?" said the wrestler, angrily.

 >"I am the biggest and strongest wrestler in the whole of Greece!"

+>"In that case, I don't think you deserve much praise after all," said Aesop

+>"It is easy to win when you are bigger and stronger.

+>"If your opponent had been bigger and stronger than you, and you had still won, then I would really have been impressed."

+MORAL: Don't be proud of your natural abilities: be proud of what you do with them.